previous next contents top

 Polymorphic selection

 The problem is to select a component from two tuples.
-If the tuples are homogeneous, the problem is easy: we define the function f1 that takes a selector as the argument.
+If the tuples are homogeneous, this is easy: we define the function f1 that takes a selector as the argument.
 To select a component, we apply f1 either to fst or to snd.
 (An indented line below each definition or statement shows the response of the OCaml top-level.)

 let f1 sel = (sel (1,2), sel (3,4));;